 Increased Demand for Visuals

 All eyes are on visuals as a growing trend in employee communication.
 Research shows that 67% of people understand information better when it’s communicated visually.

 Think about the consumer world we interact with daily.
 We’re treated to ads with eye-catching videos, gifs, and other interactive elements that help tell a story.
 We’ve come to expect this as the norm and look for it in every aspect of our lives.

 Expectations at work are no exception.
-Employees are 75% more likely to watch a video than read text.
+Employees are 75% more likely to watch a video than reading text.
 Viewers in surveys say they retain 95% of a message when it’s in a video, compared to 10% when reading it in text.
 Videos with real people delivering messages are considered more sincere, authentic, and trustworthy.

 Emphasis on Employee Recognition

 A trend in employee communication that some companies prioritize over long-term shareholder value is employee recognition.
 Organizations are realizing that when it comes to employee recognition, more is more.
 The more you celebrate your employees, the more inspired they are to do more for your company.
-In fact, employees expect recognition, especially the younger generations.
+In fact, employees expect recognition, especially from the younger generations.

 Employee recognition programs have a number of positive effects on employees including greater retention, increased engagement, and higher morale.
 Make sure your employee communication strategy includes recognizing employees on a regular basis and celebrating their achievements.